-The First 90 Days in France: What Actually Happens (2026 Guide)
+The First 90 Days in France: What Actually Happens After You Arrive (2026 Guide for Americans)

 You Made it, Now What?

 Arriving in France with a long-stay visa feels like the finish line.
 It isn’t.
-It’s the starting point.
+It’s when the real work starts.

 The first 90 days are where paperwork, logistics, and expectations collide with daily life.
 If you approach this period methodically, it settles.
 If you drift, it compounds.